 Some first pointers are quite notable about the Kawai MP7.
 For starters, the design is vintage and eye-catching, which provides it with a very distinguished look.

-Usually, when a piano is released and given a price tag of above $1000, musicians expect more in terms of sound, touch, feel, and design.
+Usually, when a piano is given a price tag of above $1000, musicians expect more in terms of sound, touch, feel, and design.
 The Kawai MP7 being above the aforementioned price has is a lot that it hoards.

 Features of the Kawai MP7 Digital Piano